FlaxEngine/FlaxDocs/manual/editor/large-worlds/index.md

 ### Enabling Large Worlds

-Use [Custom Engine build](../advanced/custom-engine.md) and modify `Flax.flaxproj` file by setting `"UseLargeWorlds": true`.
+Use [Custom Engine build](../advanced/custom-engine.md) and modify the `Flax.flaxproj` file by setting `"UseLargeWorlds": true`.
 Then build the engine.
 It will overlap all Vector2/3/4 components from `float` into `double` and store object coordinates with higher precision.

 The engine supports loading and saving projects with both `UseLargeWorlds` enabled and disabled without any compatibility issues.
-Which means that you can still open project with default engine version, even if it was edited with Large Worlds support enabled.
+Which means that you can still open your project with the default engine version, even if it was edited with Large Worlds support enabled.

 ### Real type

-When using large worlds various in-built types get converted into higher precision format, such as:
+When using large worlds, various in-built types get converted into higher precision format, such as:
 * `Vector2`, `Vector3`, `Vector4`
 * `BoundingBox`
 * `BoundingSphere`